 Plantains are great for baking because they add moisture to baked goods and work well as a binding agent.
 They're great for making egg free recipes, even without the use of egg substitutes.
 In addition, they're relatively inexpensive and high in fiber.

-Are you convinced yet?! 😉 But in all seriousness, plantains are a great baking ingredient so long as you enjoy the flavor of plantains.
+But in all seriousness, plantains are great for paleo baking, so long as you enjoy their flavor.

-Ingredients in Allergy Free Chocolate Plantain Brownies
+Ingredients in Paleo Plantain Brownies

 How to Peel a Plantain